Check Out Jimmy Butler's Pre-Game Outfit Before The Miami Heat Take On The Indiana Pacers

 Publish date:

-Jimmy Butler and the Miami Heat are in Indiana on Saturday night to take on the Pacers.
+Jimmy Butler and the Miami Heat were in Indiana on Saturday night to take on the Pacers.

-Jimmy Butler and the Miami Heat are coming off of a huge season-opening win over the defending champion Milwaukee Bucks.
+Jimmy Butler and the Miami Heat were coming off of a huge season-opening win over the defending champion Milwaukee Bucks.

 The Bucks defeated them in the playoffs last season.

-They are now in Indiana on Saturday evening to take on the Pacers, and before the game the Heat posted photos to Twitter of several player's pre-game outfits.
+On Saturday evening they lost to the Indiana Pacers (101-92 in overtime), and before the game the Heat posted photos to Twitter of several player's pre-game outfits.

-Butler's outfit for before the game can be seen in the post that is embedded below from the Twitter account of the Heat.
+Butler's outfit from before the game can be seen in the post that is embedded below from the Twitter account of the Heat.

 Related stories on NBA basketball